Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 - G and C are best friends and always hang out together

-Another way of looking at it is that A, T, G and C are like jigsaw pieces.
-A and T fit together, C and G fit together.
+Another way of looking at it is that A, T, G, and C are like jigsaw pieces.
+A and T fit together, and C and G fit together.
 You cannot force a puzzle piece into the wrong place!

 If you look at a length of DNA, you can read out the letters all in a row:

 These letters make up words that are always three letters long.
 These are called codons.

 ATG CGT GGT CAG TCG ATA TAT GGC CCC

 These words make up sentences that the cell understands.
 These sentences are called genes.